-Once the Citta has established the investigation of the Dhammanupassanasatipatthana as the Arammana and has gained full proficiency and confidence, the Dhammanupassana will now be directly connected to the affairs of the Citta.
-At this point it may be said that Dhamma has been transformed to the Citta or the Citta into Dhamma.
-Once the Citta has entered into the exclusive realm of Dhammanupassana, both the external Sabhava of forms, smells, tastes, sounds, tactile objects and Dhammarammana, and the internal Sabhava of eyes, nose, tongue, ears, the body, and the Heart which used to be like a mountain of solid rock blocking the Heart from finding a way out are now faded from the awareness.
-While the body, Vedana, Sanna, Sankhara, and Vinnana, like clouds and fogs blinding the Heart have all been blown away and broken up by the storm of Sati, Panna, Saddha, and Viriya (exertion).
-This is the gradually dissolving away of the Sammuti trends until there is hardly anything left behind.
+Once the mind (citta) has established dhamma-nupassanāsatipatthāna ("the meditation-on-the-dhamma establishmentof-mindfulness") as the object of investigation and has gained full proficiency and confidence, the contemplation (nupassanā) of the dhamma will now be directly connected to the affairs of the mind (citta).
+At this point, it may be said that 'dhamma' has been transformed to the 'citta' or the 'citta' into 'dhamma'.
+Once the citta has entered into the exclusive realm of dhammanupassanā, both the external sabhāvas (forms, smells, tastes, sounds, tactile objects and dhammārammana) and the internal sabhāvas (eyes, nose, tongue, ears, body, and delusional mind) - which used to be like a mountain of solid rock blocking the Heart from finding a way out - now fade from awareness.
+The body, feelings, memories (saññā), thoughts (sankhāra), and sense-consciousness (viññāna) - like cloud or fog blinding the Heart - have all been blown away and broken up by the storm of sati (mindfulness), paññā (insight), saddhā (faith), and viriya (exertion).
+This is the gradual dissolving away of conditional reality (sammuti).
+It trends this way until there is hardly anything left behind.

 What remains is like vapour arising out of the Heart.
-This is the Dhamma that has not yet been destroyed.
-But it is not capable of exhibiting itself openly because it is being constantly guarded by the powerful Sati-Panna which is at every moment seeking and searching to destroy it.
-In the end, this Dhamma, or the Avijja-Citta, is completely destroyed by Sati-Panna with the Dhamma Anatta and the Dhamma which states that all Dhamma should not be attached to.
-When there is no more Sammuti to use as a sanctuary, the views of entities like 'animal', 'people', 'self', 'l', or 'they' will naturally disappear.
+This is the 'dhamma' that has not yet been destroyed.
+But it is not capable of exhibiting itself openly because it is being constantly sought by the powerful sati-paññā which is at every moment seeking and searching to destroy it.
+In the end, this 'dhamma' (the avijjā-citta), is completely destroyed by wisdom (sati-paññā) - along with the anattā dhammas and the dhamma which states that all dhammas should not be attached to.
+When there is no more conventional knowledge (sammuti) to use as a sanctuary, the views of entities like 'animal', 'people', 'self', 'l', or 'they' naturally disappear.

-Avijja is the chief of Sammuti; Sati-Panna, the chief of Magga, the way of Vimutti.
-When Sati-Panna has fully performed its duty, the result is the discovery of the origin of the Khandha of Body, Vedana, Sanna, Sankhara and Vinnana and the Ti-lakkhana of Aniccam, Dukkham, and Anatta.
-They all originate from this Sammuti Citta.
-It is this Sammuti Citta, with the pseudonym of Avijja which is the knowledge of deception.
+Avijjā is the spearhead of sammuti.
+Sati-paññā, the spearhead of magga, the way of freedom (Vimutti).
+When discerning mindfulness (sati-paññā) has fully performed its duty, the result is the discovery of the origin of the khandhas (body, vedanā, saññā, saṅkhāra and viññāṇa) and the ti-lakkhaṇa (aniccaṁ, dukkhaṁ, and anattā).
+They all originate from this delusional mind (sammuti citta), with the pseudonym of avijjā.
 The notions of entities like 'animal', 'people', 'self', 'I', 'they', 'man', or 'woman' arises out of it.
-Also the story of birth, aging, pain, and death; and the story of Dukkha being oneself, oneself being Dukkha which has been inseparable for Kalpas and Kalpas, arise from this same source.
-It can rightly be said that the master-mind of this whole world is this very nature.
+Likewise, the stories of birth, aging, pain, and death and the stories of dukkha ("Woe is me!", "I am suffering!") which have been impenetrable for ages and ages arise from this same source.
+It can rightly be said that the master-mind of the whole world is this very avijjā.